hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_1d385dcc-8ab9-456d-a9a8-d5f4b3e6ac28-0_2.content.md

 Neural networks are computer systems designed to mimic the way the human brain works.
 They are used in a wide range of applications, from image recognition and natural language processing to self-driving cars and robotics.
 Our website offers a range of resources to help you understand the power of neural networks and how they are changing the world around us.

-## Our Complementary Background
+## Our Com<wbr>ple<wbr>men<wbr>ta<wbr>ry Background

-As you explore our website, you'll notice a stunning background featuring a simple graphic of a neural network against a backdrop of complementary colors.
+As you explore our website, you'll notice a stunning background featuring a simple graphic of a neural network against a backdrop of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.
 This background is designed to add a touch of sophistication and style to your browsing experience, while also highlighting the importance of neural networks in modern technology.

 ## User Stories